 How Do You Know If You're "Addicted" to Sugar?

-If you’re worried about whether or not you’ve got a sugar addiction, the answer might be in the question.
+If you’re worried about whether or not you have a sugar addiction, the answer might be in the question.
 The FDA’s dietary guidelines recommend limiting added sugar to 12.5 teaspoons per day.
 The average American consumes about 17.

 So, chances are you consume too much sugar.
 Whether that qualifies as addiction?
-Well, that’s what the next thousand or so words are for.
+Well, that’s what the rest of this article is for.

 “Sugar clearly has the key elements of addiction,” explains Dr. David L. Katz, M.D., founding director of Yale University’s Yale-Griffin Prevention Research Center.
 “The more you eat it, the more you crave it, and those cravings can become very strong.”